AkshitAggarwal/TSAI_EVA5B2_Phase1/Session_05/readme.md

 ### Target:
 To make a model will less than 10k parameters.
 ### Results:
-Total parameters: 19,552 |  Maximum Train Accuracy: 99.07 |  Maximum Test Accuracy: 98.99
+Total parameters: 9,032 |  Maximum Train Accuracy: 98.98 |  Maximum Test Accuracy: 98.85
 ### Analysis:
+-Train and test accuracies are very close.
+-Model is finally overfitting.
+Which means I can apply regularization.
+-Model parameters are reduced under 10k, still model performs equally well.

 ===================================================================================================